enze-chen/enze-chen.github.io/_posts/2024-02-03-matsci-courses.md

 If you're reading this post, then congratulations on declaring the **best Major** at Stanford! 🎉 If you haven't declared yet, then please [go do that](https://mse.stanford.edu/academics-admissions/UG-declare){:target="_blank"} and then come back here.
-And if you're not Stanford affiliated, I'm not quite sure this page will be helpful for you, but you're always welcomed here.
+And if you're not Stanford affiliated, I'm not quite sure this page will be helpful for you, but you're always welcome here.

 One of the best reasons to be an MSE Major is the [huge selection of courses](https://bulletin.stanford.edu/departments/MATSCI/courses){:target="_blank"} with small class sizes (~10) and extreme flexibility in sequencing (essentially no hard prereqs at the time of writing).